 As with any diet, certain risks are also to be kept in mind while feeding olives to your dog.

-The first of these of course, are the choking hazards.
+The first of these, of course, is the choking hazards.
 Signs and symptoms of choking include:

 In either case, if you do find these symptoms in your dog, perform emergency first aid and take your dog to the vet immediately.